UWPCE-PythonCert/PythonCertDevel/_sources/exercises/circle_class.rst.txt

 * Create a ``volume`` property that returns the volume (hint: volume of a sphere is: 4/3 pi r^3).

-* Override the area property so that it either computes the surface area of a sphere (what's the formula for that???), or have it raise an Exception: maybe ``NotImplementedError``.
+* Override the area property so that it either computes the surface area of a sphere (what's the formula for that???), or have it raise an exception: maybe ``NotImplementedError``.

 Make sure to write some tests -- maybe ahead of time! --  that confirm that all this works.
 And the other things like addition, and sorting...

 Check that the ``Sphere.from_diameter()`` alternate constructor actually creates a Sphere! (you DO NOT have to write a new classmethod for that!) -- pretty cool, eh?